Skip to content

 How we actually work together.

-We start with a full intake: the story of the relationship, what's happening now, what each of you most wants from the work.
-Some couples do this together; others start with a brief individual session each so we can hear both sides without interruption.
+Intake usually involves a full session together, the story of the relationship, what's happening now, what each of you most wants from the work.
+Some couples prefer a brief individual session each so we can hear both sides without interruption first.

 From there, the framework depends on which clinician is the right fit for you.
 The Gottman Method is Christina Mathieson's primary frame, with structured tools for conflict, friendship, and intimacy based on 40+ years of research on what actually predicts relationship outcomes.
 Emotionally Focused Therapy (EFT) is Michelle Cortez's primary frame, working on the attachment patterns underneath the content of your fights (more on that in our piece on conflict resolution and communication).
 Jalyse Stewart brings a trauma-informed lens to couples work and offers weekend sessions, useful when one or both partners are carrying trauma that's showing up in the relationship or when weekday schedules don't allow weekly therapy.
 Sex therapy integrates when desire, pleasure, or intimacy is part of what needs attention.
 If one partner is on the fence about staying, discernment counseling is usually the right starting point.